TaherAlabbr/Credit-Card-Fraud-Detection/README.md

 This project addresses credit card fraud detection using supervised and unsupervised machine learning on a highly imbalanced dataset (\~0.18% fraud).
 It builds a complete ML pipeline covering preprocessing, exploratory analysis, feature engineering, and advanced resampling.

-To tackle class imbalance and improve performance, we applied techniques like random undersampling, SMOTE, and a custom KMeans-based method, paired with models such as logistic regression, random forest, KNN, neural networks, and an ensemble voting classifier.
+To tackle class imbalance and improve performance, we applied techniques like random undersampling, SMOTE, and a **custom KMeans-based method**, paired with models such as logistic regression, random forest, KNN, neural networks, and an ensemble voting classifier.

 The best-performing model was selected through threshold tuning and F1-score optimization, followed by targeted feature engineering to further boost performance.
 The pipeline is modular, reproducible, and CLI-configurable—ready for real-world deployment.